Information for people who have been convicted of a felony

 What is the law?

-On December 26, 2000, the Commonwealth Court of Pennsylvania ruled that the law in Pennsylvania that governs whether people convicted of a felony could vote was not constitutional.
+In 2000, the Commonwealth Court of Pennsylvania ruled that the law in Pennsylvania that governs whether people convicted of a felony could vote was not constitutional.

 This law used to say that people convicted of a felony could not register to vote for 5 years after their release from prison.
 This is no longer true.